Huang-Yuanhang/Slack/README.md

 ### Overview

-This document provides all the necessary information for a developer to continue developing and deploying the James Cook University website.
+This document provides all the necessary information for a developer to continue developing and deploying the project openhouse website.
 The website is a custom WordPress theme designed to provide an engaging and informative experience for prospective students, staff, and the academic community.

 ### Project Structure
 The project is structured as a custom WordPress theme built from the _s [(Underscores)](https://underscores.me/) starter theme.